Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 After the Catalyst has lost a specific amount of health each level, Give it some kind of armor that can only be removed by clearing the next wave of enemies.

 After enough damage has been dealt to the Catalyst, it will float high above the center of the arena and begin charging up.
 After a short time, it will charge down and crash through the level leaving a hole for the player to follow to the next level.
-This action of charging through the level and leaving a hole will also release a shockwave killing all enemies left in the arena.
+This action of crashing through the level and leaving a hole will also release a shockwave killing all enemies left in the arena.
 (The Catalyst will have some form of armor it'll activate if too many enemies are alive.
 This will prevent some cheap tactics of just avoiding enemies and focusing on the Catalyst)

 ## Scoring
-Each of the 9 levels will be infinite and have a repeating enemy spawn pattern that loops every minute or so, getting more difficult as time goes on.
+Each level will be infinite and have a repeating enemy spawn pattern that loops every minute or so, getting more difficult as time goes on.

 I want to incentivize two different ways of playing the game:
-1. Go for the fastest time. defeating the Catalyst as fast as possible (This will be the expected form of play for most players)
+1. Go for the fastest time.
+Reaching the bottom and defeating the Catalyst as fast as possible (This will be the expected form of play for most players and the default view on the Leaderboard)
 2. Go for the longest time.
 Levels are infinite and players can choose to stay on a level and ignore the catalyst while they rack up kills and time spent alive.
 Early levels will start by linearly increasing in difficulty with time while later levels will be more erratic and unforgiving
 I.E(Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)